-In order to execute the second Phase 3 clinical trial for Ketotransdel®, which is currently required by the U.S. Food and Drug Administration ("FDA") to obtain final regulatory approval for Ketotransdel®, the Company will need to secure additional funds through various means, including equity and debt financing, funding from a corporate partnership or licensing arrangement or any similar financing.
-There can be no assurance that the Company will be able to obtain additional debt or equity financing, if and when needed, on terms acceptable to the Company.
+In order to execute the second Phase 3 clinical trial and other supportive safety studies for Ketotransdel[®], which are required by the U.S. Food and Drug Administration ("FDA") to obtain final regulatory approval for Ketotransdel[®], the Company will need to secure additional funds through various means, including equity and debt financing, funding from a corporate partnership or licensing arrangement or any similar financing.
+On April 5, 2010, the Company received gross proceeds of \$1 million from the issuance of a 2-year senior convertible note (see Note 9), however, there can be no assurance that the Company will be able to obtain additional debt or equity financing, if and when needed, on terms acceptable to the Company.
 Any additional equity or debt financing may involve substantial dilution to the Company's stockholders, restrictive covenants or high interest costs.
-The failure to raise needed funds on sufficiently favorable terms could have a material adverse effect on the execution of the Company's business plan, operating results and financial condition.
-The Company's long term liquidity also depends upon its ability to generate revenues from the sale of its products and achieve profitability.
-The failure to achieve these goals could have a material adverse effect on the execution of the Company's business plan, operating results and financial condition.
+The failure to raise needed funds on sufficiently favorable terms could have a material adverse effect on the execution of the Company's long term liquidity also depends upon its ability to generate revenues from the sale of its products and achieve profitability.
+The failure to achieve these goals could have a material adverse effect on the execution of the Company's business plan, operating results and chieve profitability.
+The failure to achieve these goals could have a material adverse effect on the execution of the Company's business plan, operating results and achieve profitability.